Knowledge Management

 • GIFs: These are a series of images or short videos that play in a loop.
 GIFs are useful for creating product illustrations or quick instructions.

-Have you decided to use instructional videos?
+Still want to make instructional videos?
 Let’s go over how certain elements can strengthen them.

 How to strengthen your instructional videos